 Loaded Potato Pancakes

-- 2 pounds russet potatoes, boiled until very soft
+- 2 lbs Russet Potatoes, boiled until very soft

 - Mash the potatoes (skin on or off - your choice) with the butter, salt and pepper.
 Allow to cool before adding other ingredients.
 When cool, stir in egg yolk, green onions, bacon, and cheese.
 The mixture can be refrigerated for up to 3 days at this point.